Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Introduction

-To demonstrate the feasibility and validate our ideas about the inductive bias incurred, we further \begin{itemize} \item implement, for each module of our framework, a simple baseline version and combine them into a reference method. \item perform extensive numerical experiments and comparisons to other approaches to test our expectations concerning the behavior with a number of parameters. \item discuss the results of these experiments, and some weaknesses unveiled. \end{itemize} We focus on simple settings (continuous variables, linear models, no non-graphical non-stationarities), but we belief that our very modular approach should generalize well to more complex settings, and include discussions of potential future work, supporting this idea.
+To demonstrate the feasibility and validate our ideas about the inductive bias incurred, we further \begin{itemize} \item implement, for each module of our framework, a simple baseline version and combine them into a reference method. \item perform extensive numerical experiments and comparisons to other approaches to test our expectations concerning the behavior with a number of parameters. \item discuss the results of these experiments, and some weaknesses unveiled. \end{itemize} Our numerical experiments focus on simple settings (continuous variables, linear models, no non-graphical non-stationarities), but we believe that our very modular approach should generalize well to more complex settings.
+We include discussions of potential future work, supporting this idea.